We Nurture Ecological and Human Health

 Species List By Purpose Alphabetical By Purpose Edible Asian Pear – Pyrus pyrifolia Asparagus – Asparagus officinalis Blackberry – Rubus spp.
 Blueberry – Vaccinium angustifolium Borage – Borago officinalis Bronze Fennel – Foeniculum vulgare Chinese Chestnut – Castanea mollissima Chives – Allium schoenoprasum Chokecherry – Aronia prunifolia Currant – Ribes spp.
 Dandelion – Taraxacum spp. […]

 Create a garden to attract beneficial pollinators and increase biodiversity.
-Safely grow your own food, medicines, clothing materials, and dyes.
+Safely grow your own food, medicines, and dyes.
 Solve an irrigation problem.
 Build a place of solitude and deepen your connection to nature.
 Learn to sustain yourself from the land.

 Michelle is a Pittsburgh native.
 She came into the study of permaculture while pursuing her Master of Science in Sustainable Systems at Slippery Rock University.
 She looks forward to spreading Permaculture Design through the city.- Michelle Czolba

 Juliette has always had a passion for nature, art and teaching.
 Her work with Pittsburgh Permaculture allows her to combine all three as she designs natural spaces, plays in the dirt and shares her knowledge via workshops, speaking engagements and classes.- Juliette Olshock